Kenny Bromwich

-He previously played for the Melbourne Storm in the National Rugby League and New Zealand Māori at representative level.
-He is a dual NRL premiership winning player of 2017 and 2020.
+He previously played for the Melbourne Storm and won the 2017 NRL Grand Final and 2020 NRL Grand Finals with them.
+Bromwich has also played for the New Zealand Māori team.

 Early life

 Bromwich was born in Auckland, New Zealand.
 He moved to Melbourne, Australia, and was educated at Hallam Secondary College.

-His older brother, Jesse Bromwich, also plays for New Zealand and the Melbourne Storm.
+His older brother, Jesse Bromwich, also played for the Dolphins, Melbourne Storm, and New Zealand.

 Originally a Manurewa Marlins junior in New Zealand, Kenny was signed to play for Melbourne Storm SG Ball team.

-Bromwich then graduated onto play for the Melbourne Storm Toyota Cup (Under-20s) team in 2009, 2010 and 2011.
+When living in Melbourne, Bromwich played junior football for South Eastern Titans.
+Bromwich then played for the Melbourne Storm Toyota Cup (Under-20s) team in 2009, 2010 and 2011.
 He captained the team in 2011 and also was chosen in the 2011 Toyota Cup team of the year.